 The tests must be administered by a state-approved, neutral test giver.
 See our Testing and Counseling section for a list of qualified test givers.
-Also contact or go to the website of your local Educational Service District which will have a list of current test providers.
-(See OCEANetwork's chart of ESD offices.)
+Also contact or go to the website of your local Educational Service District which will have a list of current test providers or download a list from the Oregon Department of Education.

 Please note that the benchmark assessment tests taken by Oregon public school children, the OSAT, can not be used for these ORS required benchmark tests for homeschoolers because the OSAT is not nationally normed.
 So you can't simply have your child go down to the local public school and take the OSAT tests along with the public school children.